theoduf/ITR-LotPT/README.md

 ## Trademark notice

-*Infinite Tower Run*, *Legend of the Purple Tower* and *Infinite Tower Run: Legend of the Purple Tower* are all trademarks of Erik Nordstrøm.
+"Infinite Tower Run", "Legend of the Purple Tower" and "Infinite Tower Run: Legend of the Purple Tower" are all trademarks of Erik Nordstrøm.